 The Samworth Brothers Sports Opportunity Fund has two grant funds;

-- a fund to provide small grants of around £1,000 for projects nominated by Samworth Brothers employees.
+- a Colleague Sponsored Award fund for projects nominated by Samworth Brothers colleagues.

-- a larger grants fund is also available which supports larger projects each year.
+- a Sports Development Award fund which supports larger projects each year.
 Multi-year projects of up to three years are also considered.
-These do not require a Samworth Brothers employee nomination.
+These don’t require a Samworth Brothers colleague nomination.

-Projects are required to fit with the Samworth Brothers Sports Opportunity Fund overall criteria.
-All applications to the Fund need to fulfil the geographic criteria and also demonstrate their relevance a number of the other criteria.
+Projects need to fit with the Samworth Brothers Sports Opportunity Fund overall criteria.
+All applications to the Fund need to fulfil the following criteria.